 Competition aside, the EG-1 is a very attractive, well-built, and well thought out grinder.
 The portafilter/blind shaker holder and dosing ring is very clever and versatile, and the whole package is very futuristic looking.
 The EG-1 is marketed as providing all the control one could ever desire for both drip and espresso grinding duties.
 There was an early concern that prototype units needed Allen key to adjust grind fineness, but it appears a clever system has been designed to address this by pulling the collar up, rotating to adjust fineness, and then returning to set the grind size.

 Overall, I have not used an EG-1, nor even seen one in person.
 So, what has been said here is somewhat subjective, and summarized by the research and feedback I have heard and read.
-I'm sure it's a fantastic grinder, but I just find myself having difficulty getting really excited about it given what the other options provide for a much lower price.
+I'm sure it's a fantastic grinder, but I just find myself having difficulty getting really excited about it given what the other options provide for a similar or lower price.
 I just don't know how one can justify the price increase in any way possible.
 But then again, we are discussing discussing price increases between $2500 and $3300 coffee grinders.

 Who Should Buy

 The EG-1 provides a large, flat burr alternative to the Kafatek Monolith.
 I’m not sure if usage would be much different between it and a Monolith Flat Max, other than the EG-1 is targeted at commercial usage, whereas I’m not sure if the Kafatek offerings are NSF rated.
 So, if you want a large flat single doser that may since commercial use, this is the ticket.

 It looks like it’s from the future